Total Law

 How long is the UK Unmarried Partner Visa valid for?

-The validity of the UK Unmarried visa varies depending on where the applicant is located.
+The validity of the UK Unmarried Partner visa varies depending on where the applicant is located.
 If the foreign citizen submits their application from overseas, they will receive the visa for a period of 33 months.
 If they apply from within the UK, however, their visa will be valid for 30 months.

 Those who wish to stay in the UK longer can apply for an extension of additional 30 months before their initial visa expires.
 To be able to receive the extension, applicants have to meet the same eligibility and financial requirements as before.

-The UK Unmarried Partner Visa can be a step towards Indefinite Leave to Remain and permanent immigration.
+The UK Unmarried Partner Visa can be a step towards Indefinite Leave to Remain and permanent settlement.
 After spending 30 months in the country on top of the initial validity of the visa, its holders will reach the 5-year requirement, which allows them to apply for Indefinite Leave to Remain.

 The first step of the application for the Unmarried Partner Visa is to submit an online form available on the application website of the Home Office.
 There, applicants also need to submit the required supporting documents that prove their eligibility for the visa.
 After that, it is necessary to schedule and attend a biometrics appointment in person.